cocodrilodog/tools-motion-kit/README.md

 <img width="317" alt="imagen" src="https://user-images.githubusercontent.com/8107813/64360868-fa3d9d80-cfd0-11e9-9ea0-4caa16aea6ed.png">

-Once you have a defined curve as a inspector variable, you can use it like this:
+Once you have a `MotionKitCurve` field in the inspector, you can use it like this:

 ```
 MotionKit.GetMotion(this, "Color", c => ColorObject.Color = c)